-Oddsmakers list the Patriots as 12.5-point favorites at home.
-The over/under is set at 44.5 points.
-Click here to check out all of this week’s NFL betting odds.
+Oddsmakers list the Patriots as 6.5-point favorites at home.
+The over/under for the game is set at 38.5 points.
+Be sure to check out a full list of the Week 16 NFL betting odds.